limuir/goby3-course/homework/day2-comms/day2-comms_assignment.md

 # Solutions (Toby)

 My solutions are pushed to the `post-homework2` branch of goby3-course.
+Please reference the code together with this text.

 ## Assignment 1:

-- Create a goby3_course::dccl::USVCommand message ...

 Created `src/lib/messages/command_dccl.proto`, and added to `CMakeLists.txt`: